Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Every schemes  based on Garbled Circuit generator and evaluator
 - Multi Party Computation MPC protocol (when oblivious transfer OT will be managed in pallets)
-- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)
+- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session - work in progress)
 - Post Quantum encryption and signature scheme implementation (NIST candiate examples)